26 Weeks Pregnant

 - Birth Plans as wish list

-That 54% say their Birth Plan went out the window tells us heaps:
+That 54% say their Birth Plan went out the window tells us:

 - What you’re learning in childbirth education classes are not teaching you how-to birth!

 - Too often Birth Plans fail and then what?
-This leads to the huge increase in TABS … trauma after birth syndrome that includes shame, blame, guilt, anger, disappointment and depression.
+This leads to a huge increase in TABS … trauma after birth syndrome that includes shame, blame, guilt, anger, disappointment, and depression.

 - No woman can ever ‘plan’ the birth she has.
 Birth is totally unknown until it unfolds.
 Sure you may know that you’re planning to labor and have a vaginal birth.
 That might happen but not in the way you imagined.
 You might plan that type of birth and due to reasons have a non-laboring Cesarean.

 You might be planning an elective c-section but have an entirely different experience than you thought it would be.
-You never know what your birth will be like so it’s impossible to actually ‘plan’ it like you do The Wedding.
+You never know what your birth will be like, so it’s impossible to actually ‘plan’ it .

 - Your second Birth Plan … full of skills

-Here’s where the rubber meets the road.
-If you’re using skills to prepare your pregnant body to give birth and will begin to learn birth and birth-coaching skills then you need to write a Skills-based Birth Plan.
+If you’re using skills to prepare your pregnant body to give birth and will begin to learn birth and birth-coaching skills, then you need to write a Skills-based Birth Plan.
 Here are other reasons:

 - Your skills-based Birth Plan tells those same people what skills you and your partner will and should be using.
 In other words, what they will see you ‘do’ or how you will behave.

 - Make your skills-based Birth Plan as soon as you start to learn skills and add to it over the next 14 weeks.
-This becomes your crib sheet that you refer to during The Birth
+This becomes your guide that you refer to during The Birth

-At 26 weeks pregnant here are the resources in LESSON THREE of The Comprehensive Birthing Better Skills.
+At 26 weeks pregnant here are the resources in LESSON THREE of The Birthing Better Complete Birth Skills.
 Check out all the lessons.

 - PDF: Hospital Birth – 29 pages